adekhovich/sequential_wafer_inspection/README.md

 ## Abstract

 Wafer map defect recognition is a vital part of the semiconductor manufacturing process that requires a high level of precision.
 Measurement tools in such manufacturing systems can scan only a small region (patch) of the map at a time.
 However, this can be resource-intensive and lead to unnecessary additional costs if the full wafer map is measured.
 Instead, selective sparse measurements of the image save a considerable amount of resources (e.g. scanning time).
 Therefore, in this work, we propose a feedback loop approach for wafer map defect recognition.
 The algorithm aims to find sequentially the most informative regions in the image based on previously acquired ones and make a prediction of a defect type by having only these partial observations without scanning the full wafer map.
-To achieve our goal, we introduce a reinforcement learning-based measurement acquisition process and recurrent neural network-based classifier that takes the sequence of these measurements as an input.
+To achieve our goal, we introduce a reinforcement learning-based measurement acquisition process and a recurrent neural network-based classifier that takes the sequence of these measurements as input.
 Additionally, we employ an ensemble technique to increase the accuracy of the prediction.
-As a result, we reduce the need for scanned patches by 38% having higher accuracy than the conventional convolutional neural network-based approach on a publicly available WM-811k dataset.
+As a result, we reduce the need for scanned patches by 38%, having higher accuracy than the conventional convolutional neural network-based approach on a publicly available WM-811k dataset.

 ## Dataset